You play Fighting Games... right?

 nearly every fighting game in existence probably helps too. ;) Also worth

-there who love fighting games too.
+there who love fighting games for the very same reasons.
 You know who you are...
-Keep
+Keep representin'.

 create TFG to make money.
-I created this website purely out of passion for fighting
+In fact, I worked on this website for well over a decade at a financial loss.
+I created TFG purely out of passion for fighting

-games and artwork.
+games, artwork, and characters I love.
 I've kept it going all these years to ensure that the fighting genre never

 fades away... and that the art, brilliance and beauty is never

-overlooked or under-appreciated.
+overlooked or under-appreciated (because I've read some negative things on the internet that suggest otherwise).
 If you remember correctly, there was a

 period of time when fighting